Subscribe

 • Some interdigital cysts can be treated at home — A trip to the vet is sometimes necessary, especially if there’s an infection.
 In severe cases, your dog might need surgery or CO2 laser therapy.

-Your dog’s paws were made for walking, but they also convey hints of their overall health.
-Painful, fluid-filled swelling in between your dog’s paw pads or “digits” as they’re properly called, are referred to as interdigital cysts.
+Your dog’s paws were made for walking, but they also provide clues and flags about their overall health.
+Interdigital cysts are one.
+What are interdigital cysts in dogs?
+Painful, fluid-filled swelling between the digits or paw pads.
 They are often caused by underlying conditions such as allergies, atopic dermatitis, or even obesity.
-Thankfully, interdigital cysts are often easily treatable, but may require a trip to the vet.
+Are Interdigital cysts dangerous?
+The issue can lead to infection.
+Thankfully, interdigital cysts are often easily treatable, even if they may require a vet trip.

 What is an interdigital cyst?

-An interdigital cyst is a site of painful swelling in between your dog’s digital pads.
-The space in between your dog’s toes can harbor yeast and bacteria, which can result in interdigital cysts or furuncles.
+Despite the name, interdigital cysts are not true cysts.
+Instead, they refer to a site of painful swelling between your digital pads.
+The space between your dog’s toes can harbor yeast and bacteria, which can result in interdigital cysts or furuncles.

-Did you know that dogs have webbed feet?
-All dogs are born with some webbing in between their paws, but some breeds like the Labrador retriever retain their webbing into adulthood.
+👉 Did you know that dogs have webbed feet?
+All dogs are born with some webbing between their paws, but some breeds, like the Labrador retriever, retain their webbing into adulthood.

 • Redness or hair loss on their toes.
 If your dog has thick hair, you may have to look closer to notice their paw’s condition.
 The primary cause of the irritation may stem from impacted hair follicles or even allergies.

 • Unpleasant odor.
-The musty corn chip smell is a good indicator of a yeast infection.
+A musty, corn-chip-like smell is a good indicator of a yeast infection.
 You also may smell blood if their skin is broken.

 • Limping or holding up one paw.
-If your dog is favoring their paw, you should always check it for foreign material, such as a stick wedged in between their toes.
-If you don’t find anything in between their paws but it’s still irritated, that’s a good indicator of an interdigital cyst.
+If your dog favors one paw, you should always check it for foreign material, such as a stick wedged between their toes.
+If you don’t find foreign objects between their paws, but it’s still irritated, that’s a good indicator of an interdigital cyst.
 Their front paws are also more commonly affected than their back feet.

 • Excessive paw licking.
 Some dogs lick their feet because they’re bored.
 Others might be trying to tell you something’s wrong.
 Any unusual behavior means it’s worth taking a closer look.